What can we learn from the CFPB’s Spring 2020 Unified Agenda entries?

 Effective regulatory advocacy requires sustained engagement, year after year, and meeting the agencies on their own terms.
 Within the current CFPB agenda, there are places for advocates to advance racial and economic justice, if they focus on the arguments the agency is open to hearing.
 In Working with Cost-Benefit Analysis, we at CRREA Project lay out some strategies for doing this.
 We highlight the importance of quantifying what you can, whether through surveys or case file reviews, and situating problems in the broader context.
 And, while commenting on proposals is always important, and our How to Comment one-page checklist should help with commenting, meetings with staff, engagement with Congress on oversight, including in connection with the upcoming hearings, letters to the CFPB, press attention, and even litigation remain important tools for advocates.

-This was originally posted by the American Constitutional Society.
+This was originally posted by the American Constitution Society.